 If left untreated, sleep apnea can cause the following negative health problems:

-- high blood pressure
+- High blood pressure

-- heart failure, heart attack, irregular heartbeat
+- Heart failure, heart attack, irregular heartbeat

-- worsening of ADHD
+- Worsening of ADHD

 Sleep apnea is a greater risk for those individuals:

-- over 40
+- Over 40

-- with a family history of sleep apnea
+- A family history of sleep apnea

 This appliance is a type of mouth guard that shifts and supports the jaw to prevent the airway from collapsing.
 It is a very effective alternative to surgical procedures or to wearing the CPAP to bed at night, which is a continuous positive air pressure device.